openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-KubeStateMetricsConfig defines configuration related with the kube-state-metrics agent.
+`KubeStateMetricsConfig` defines settings for the `kube-state-metrics` agent.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>